yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

-<p>I went to my first yoga class during my student days, but I truly fell in love with yoga just years later, in 2010.
+<p>Although I went to my first yoga class during my student days, I truly fell in love with yoga just years later, in 2010.
 Things we are looking for are often already there, around the corner, but we just don't see them.
 I guess the moment has to be right and you have to be ready to see it.
 This is how I met my husband too.
 We lived in Budapest 3 streets away from each other and though interested in very similar things we never met.
 And then years later when I was already living in Amsterdam for years and he in London, we both came to Budapest for a weekend and met each other.
 Less than half a year later we got married.
 Sometimes things just feel right and it's difficult to explain, you just have that feeling in your stomach.
 It feels like you have always known each other somehow.</p>

 </div>